vedpd/AAI521-Group6-ComputerVision-Project/README.md

 | **Technical Quality** | High-quality audio/video | Minor technical issues | Significant AV problems |

 ## 📦 Project Deliverables

+> **⚠️ Academic Integrity Notice**: This assignment uses Turnitin to ensure academic integrity.
+Your submission will be checked for originality, and your instructor will receive a Similarity Report.
+We strongly recommend using the Draft Coach extension in Google Docs to review your work before final submission.

 ### 1. Final Report
 - **Format**: Single PDF document (7-10 pages + cover, references, and appendix)